Diakite, No. 7 Virginia hold off Vermont, 61-55

 CHARLOTTESVILLE, Va.
+(AP)Mamadi Diakite and No. 7 Virginia found themselves in a nail-biter, and with Anthony Lamb putting on an offensive show in the second half, Diakite took it upon himself to try to slow down the Vermont star.

-(AP)Mamadi Diakite scored 19 points and No. 7 Virginia withstood a 3-point shooting display by Anthony Lamb and beat Vermont 61-55 on Tuesday night.
+Diakite also scored 19 points of his own and the Cavaliers overcame Lamb’s 30-point night to beat Vermont 61-55 on Tuesday night.

+”It reminded me of last year when we played against Purdue – Carsen Edwards hitting again and again and again,” Diakite said, recalling Virginia’s Elite Eight overtime victory in the NCAA Tournament when Edwards scored 42 points.

+”One of those days when everything falls in.
+At the end, I wanted to take the challenge and I responded to it I thought,” Diakite said.

 The Cavaliers (4-0) trailed before Diakite’s basket gave them a 50-49 lead with 5:12 left and sparked a 9-0 run.
 Jay Huff scored twice in the spurt and Braxton Key hit a 3-pointer as Virginia held the Catamounts scoreless, and forced four turnovers, in a nearly four-minute span.

-Lamb scored 30 for Vermont (4-1), including 25 in the second half, to nearly match the point total of the Cavaliers’ first two opponents of the season, who each managed just 34 points.
+Lamb at one point scored 17 points in a row for the Catamounts (4-1) and nearly matched the point total of the Cavaliers’ first two opponents, who each managed just 34 points.
 Stef Smith added 11 points, but Virginia turned Vermont’s 13 turnovers into 20 points.

+”We wanted to keep them off the offensive glass.
+We did that.
+Wanted to make 3s.
+We did that, but just came up a little short,” Vermont coach John Becker said. ”Just had to play guys too many minutes.
+We were a guard down and I thought that caught up with us.”

 Virginia led 24-18 at halftime, but Vermont used a 10-2 run to start the half to take its first lead since the early going.
 Lamb had seven points in the run, including the last five, and tacked on his team’s next 12 points with four 3-pointers as the score was tied five times.